fisadev/dcs_configs/configs_tutorial.md

     - On the PC app:
         - Codec: H.264+ (with Adaptive quantization)
         - OpenXR Runtime: VDXR
-        - Automatically adjust bitrate: check
+        - Automatically adjust bitrate: uncheck!!! the automatic value is slower than what you can achieve
         - Audio Streaming: VR headset only
         - Use virtual audio driver: uncheck
     - On the headset app (under Streaming):
         - VR Graphics Quality: Ultra
         - VR Frame Rate: 90 fps, or 72fps if you experience too much "black flashes"
-        - VR Bitrate: 400 Mbps
+        - VR Bitrate: around 80 or 85 Mbps (try values until you get the max value that yields a smooth video)
-        - Sharpening: 55%
+        - Sharpening: 75%
         - Syncrhonous Spacewarp: Disabled
         - Video buffering: check
 - If using Winwing devices, ensure the settings in Winwing's SimappPro are configured to not to add DCS scripts, and check `Saved Games/DCS/Scripts/export.lua` to make sure the lines they add aren't there (noticeable fps impact).